Rent safe and private dog parks hosted by locals

 What is a trigger?

 Your dog’s trigger stimuli are the things that cause them to react.
-Dogs might become reactive to just about anything, but some common triggers are:
+Dogs might become reactive to just about anything, so there's no such thing as a comprehensive list.
+That said, some common triggers—for both frustration-based dog reactivity and fear-based dog reactivity—are:

 • Adult humans (especially strangers, people wearing strange clothing your dog hasn’t seen before or that is associated with a bad experience, or people approaching in a certain way)